Identify and draw lines of symmetry in two-dimensional figures.

 Felicia drew part of a shape on grid paper.
 The folded edge is the full shape’s line of symmetry.
 Draw what the grid paper looks like unfolded.

-Is the line drawn a line of symmetry?
-Circle your choice.
+Which of the following shows a line of symmetry?

 With Fishtank Plus you can access our Daily Word Problem Practice and our content-aligned Fluency Activities created to help students strengthen their application and fluency skills.View Preview